 On August 9, 2021, Gladstone Acquisition consummated its initial public offering (the "IPO") of 10,000,000 units (the "Units").
-Each Unit consists of one share of Class A Common Stock, \$0.0001 par value per share (the "Common Stock"), and one-half of one redeemable warrant (the "Public Warrants"), each whole Public Warrant entitling the holder thereof to purchase one share of Common Stock at an exercise price of \$11.50 per share, subject to adjustment.
+Each Unit consists of one share of Class A common stock, \$0.0001 par value per share (the "Common Stock"), and one-half of one redeemable warrant (the "Public Warrants"), each whole Public Warrant entitling the holder thereof to purchase one share of Common Stock at an exercise price of \$11.50 per share, subject to adjustment.
 The Units were sold at an offering price of \$10.00 per Unit, generating gross proceeds of \$100,000,000.

 Simultaneous with the consummation of the IPO and the issuance and sale of the Units, (i) Gladstone Acquisition consummated the private placement of 4,200,000 private placement warrants (the "Private Placement Warrants") to Sponsor, each exercisable to purchase one share of Common Stock at \$11.50 per share, subject to adjustment, at a price of \$1.00 per Private Placement Warrant, generating total proceeds of \$4,200,000 and (ii) the Company consummated the private placement of 200,000 shares of Common Stock (the "Representative Shares") to EF Hutton, division of Benchmark Investments, LLC, for nominal consideration.
-The private placement warrants issued to the Sponsor have been eliminated in consolidation.

-Of the proceeds the Company received from the Gladstone Acquisition IPO, \$102.0 million, or \$10.20 per Unit issued in the IPO, was deposited into a trust account with Continental Stock Transfer & Trust Company acting as trustee (the "Trust Account").
+Of the proceeds the Company received from the IPO, the sale of the Private Placement Warrants and the sale of the Representative Shares, \$102.0 million, or \$10.20 per Unit issued in the IPO, was deposited into a trust account with Continental Stock Transfer & Trust Company acting as trustee (the "Trust Account").